stas-schaller/keeper-killercoda-scenarios/ksm-z-integration-external-secrets/step1.md

  dataFrom:                                # tells External Secrets which record to use to fetch from Keeper Secrets Manager (KSM)
    - extract:
-       key: ilENQmk2iMqnrMTzpWMeFA        # UID of the record in Keeper where the secrets are stored
+       key: "[RECORD UID]"                # UID of the record in Keeper where the secrets are going to be fetched from
  target:                                  # tells External Secrets the target location where to store the secrets once fetched from Keeper Security
    name: my-external-secrets-secretstore-test1 # name of the k8s Secret to be created
    creationPolicy: Owner                  # tells External Secrets to create the k8s Secret if it doesn't exist